 The topics of the conversations emerge from a transdisciplinary artscience research process that took place at Aalto University since 2017 and led to the creation of a unique solar panel painting.
 In the artwork, plant-based colorants hand-painted on glass convert light to electricity while interpreting the colours and patterns of an iconic painting by J.M.W.
 Turner.
 In the process of making and thinking, we came across many observations and questions that we wish to share with you through moments of focus and joyful reflection.

-We recommend first watching the 15 min documentary film below and listen to the episode #0.
-The film tells about the artwork and the artscience journey that led to it, and introduces the hosts.
-The episode #0 further introduces podcast and what thge hosts wish from it.
+We recommend first watching the 15 min documentary film or reading the article below.
+The film and the article tell the story of creating the artwork and the artscience journey that led to it.
+The episode #0 further introduces the podcast and the hosts.

 The podcast is hosted by Janne Halme (physicist) and Bartaku (artist researcher).